PublicCode1337/PublicCode1337/README.md

 # About Me
 **Hello 👋,
-I'm PublicCode and I program all kinds of things.**
+🥚 I'm Sid Damian Juda Gruppe and I program all kinds of things.
+(At least I always claim that I can code)** 🥚

-**My YouTube channel often features Trolling and programming videos.**
+🥚 **My YouTube channel often a lot of carelessly bullshit** 🥚

 ### Languages: